-The Company completed the sale of its retail bowling and bowling products businesses on May 22, 2015 and September 18, 2014, respectively.
-Refer to Note 2 - Discontinued Operations for further information.
+On December 5, 2017, the Board of Directors authorized the Company to exit its Sea Ray businesses, including the Meridian brand, as a result of, among other things, a shift in strategic direction and a review of the expected future cash flows, market conditions and business trends.
+On May 22, 2015, and September 18, 2014, the Company completed the sale of its bowling products and retail bowling businesses, respectively.

+As a result, these businesses are being reported as discontinued operations in the Consolidated Statements of Operations for all periods presented.
 The Billiards business, which was previously reported in the former Bowling & Billiards segment, remains part of the Company and is being reported in the Fitness segment for all periods presented.

-The Company's results for all periods presented, as discussed in Management's Discussion and Analysis, reflect continuing operations only, unless otherwise noted.
+The Company's results for all periods presented, as discussed in Management's Discussion and Analysis, are presented on a continuing operations basis, unless otherwise noted.
+Refer to Note 2 - Discontinued Operations in the Notes to Consolidated Financial Statements for further information.

-Outlook for 2017
+Outlook for 2018